-- Describe how the psychological perspective contributes to an understanding of lifespan and the origin of beliefs, values, and behaviors. - Define and give examples of basic psychological lifespan concepts of everyday life. - Describe how psychology addresses social institutions, such as family, education, and employment. - Analyze and identify how lifespan psychologists use core research methods in order to analyze current and precious research. - Apply critical thinking concepts and discussions to contemporary topics.
+- Describe how the psychological perspective contributes to an understanding of life and the origin of beliefs, values, and behaviors. - Define and give examples of basic psychological concepts of everyday life. - Describe how psychology addresses social institutions, such as family, education, and employment. - Analyze, discuss, and identify research methods and how these methods relate to psychology. - Apply critical thinking concepts and discussion to contemporary topics.